gemini3d/mat_gemini/Readme.md

 ### Run Gemini

-To run a Gemini simulation based on a directory's config.nml, from Matlab or GNU Octave:
+To run a Gemini simulation based on a directory's config.nml, from Matlab:

 ```matlab
 gemini_run('/path/to/config.nml', '/path/to/output')